residualentropy/oa-2023-24/README.md

 ### Food safety...

 The frontend takes the *maximum food-safe temperature* to be 4°C. This value was given by the FDA (US Food and Drug Administration) here: [https://www.fda.gov/consumers/consumer-updates/are-you-storing-food-safely](https://www.fda.gov/consumers/consumer-updates/are-you-storing-food-safely).
+I am well aware that food safety is more complicated than this single number, and that using the average value (over 4 locations and 20 minutes) does not *strictly speaking* tell you whether the fridge is working or not.
+However, I think saying that it must be on average below the FDA-recommended maximum temperature is fair, even though it doesn't capture the infinite nuances of how exactly you can define whether a fridge is "working".